a-gorman/ExpeditorsAssignment/readme.md

 Arg0: Indicates if the first argument should be parsed, or if it takes a csv file to be parsed instead.

 Arg1: Function depends on arg0:

-    -f: File path to input file that must be parsed.
+- `-f`: File path to input file that must be parsed.
 This argument is required.
 The file must be a CSV in the form given in the assignment prompt.

-    -s: Input is a string to be parsed directly.
+- `-s`: Input is a string to be parsed directly.
 Must be in CSV in the form given in the assignment prompt.

 Arg2: Output file path.
 This argument is optional.
 If not provided, the output is sent to the terminal.